ohscar/rmalloc/doc/paper/jeff.rst

 efficient machine code on at least x86 that can be used to write a fast ``log2(n)`` as ``sizeof(n)*8 - 1 - clz(n)``.
 The
 hotspots in the rest of the code were evenly distributed and no single point was more CPU-intense than another, except for ``header_find_free()``.
-As described above, there's a compile-time optimization that cuts down time from *O(n)* to *O(1)*, which helped cut down execution time yet some more at the expense of higher memory usage per block.
+As described above, there's a compile-time optimization that cuts down time from *O(n)* to *O(1)*, which helped cut down execution time even more at the expense of higher memory usage per block.

 More details and benchmarks in Chapter :ref:`chapter-steve`.